MengWoods/show-system-info/README.md

 │   └── wrapper
 └── res
 ```
+## Additions

+Don't hesitate to open an issue if you find problem or request missing features.

 ## To do
 - [x] Add icon for the app.
 - [x] Refine layout.